-I often get asked advice about where to ordain.
+I often get asked for advice about where to ordain.
 I am not an expert but I have lived in Pa-Auk and Na-Uyana for many years.
-I have also stayed at several of the the Thai Forest Tradition monasteries as well.
+I have also stayed at several of the Thai Forest Tradition monasteries as well.
 Usually people who approach me are interested in Pa-Auk or Na-Uyana and cannot make up their mind.
 This article is not short, and probably not for one who has no intention of ordaining or cares about where monks ordain.

 The first thing I always ask is, “Do you like the Abhidhamma and Commentaries?”
 I ask this first because Westerners and also Asians who are “Westernized” usually do not like the Abhidhamma and Commentaries.
 This quickly filters things down and my advice is not really for them and we can tidy up the conversation quickly with a few Thai mentions which they can explore from there.

 The Thai Forest Tradition, especially among the branches for Westerners, are for people who do not like the Abhidhamma or Commentaries.
-If the Thai tradition monks are politically correct, they will say they prefer to only study the suttas which is the same thing as saying they don’t believe in the Commentaries and Abhidhamma, but more polite.
+If the Thai tradition monks are politically correct, they will say they prefer to only study the suttas which is the same thing as saying they don’t believe in the Commentaries and Abhidhamma, but are more polite.
 You probably don’t read romance novels because you don’t like them.. in fact…you might have never read one…. but you know you won’t like them.
 The Thai tradition is a little bit like that.

 “Philosophy Matching” is important and the general theme of this article.
 You should find a monastery that matches your philosophy.
 If you want to learn texts, don’t ordain at a meditation center.
 If you want to meditate, don’t ordain at a pariyatti (study) monastery.
 If you want to use money, don’t ordain at a vinaya-following monastery.